 One year later, Joseph was arrested for being a ‘disorderly person and an imposter.’
 The trial was brought about by the children of Stowel, worried their wealthy father was being duped.
 20 year-old Joseph said he’d been a ‘glass-looker’ since 1823, when he started using a ‘seer stone’ he’d found while digging a well.
 The said stone was exhibited in court.
 Stowel and the other men swore Joseph’s gift was real but he was found guilty.

-Whenever I watched Deadwood, the HBO series set on the American frontier, I dreamed about a similar non-Mormon quality series about early Mormonism
+Whenever I watched Deadwood, I dreamed about a similar non-Mormon quality series about early Mormonism

 Meanwhile, Joseph had become acquainted with Emma Hale while boarding at her father’s house with his own father and other ‘money-diggers’.
 Mr. Hale didn’t approve of Joseph’s activities (and thought he was too young for his daughter).
 The couple eloped and got married.